-Reflective Journals

-Due Date: Post-Classes 1, 3 & 7
+Reflective Journals Due Date: Post-Classes 1, 3 & 7 Weight: 25%

-Weight: 25%

 At the end of every class the students will be given a topic to reflect on, based on what they have learned during class.
-Reflective Journal entries are to be emailed to the instructor before the next class.
+Reflective Journal entries are to be submitted to the HSPD245 Team before the next class.

 All journals must be submitted to the appropriate Microsoft Teams Assignment page.
 Note: it is the student's responsibility to ensure it has been submitted.

-Students will be assessed based on: Reflective Journaling Rubric

-LENGTH: Approximately 250 words
+Students will be assessed based on: Reflective Journaling Rubric LENGTH: Approximately 250 words

-Discussion Forums Due Date: Classes 2, 4 & 6
+Discussion Forums Due Date: Classes 2, 4 & 6 Weight: 25%

-Weight: 25%